shidaru/dotfiles/README.md

 # dotfiles
 ## Description
-Dotfiles for WLS and Linux(Debian).
+Dotfiles for WSL and Linux(Debian).

 ## Usage
 ```